aniyomiorg/aniyomi-website/src/help/guides/reader-settings.md

 ## Zoom start position <Badge text="Automatic" type="default-indicator" vertical="middle" />
-Depending on your scale type the page can be wider than the screen, and with zoom start position you can choose where Tachiyomi will start on that zoomed in page.
+Depending on your scale type the page can be wider than the screen, and with zoom start position you can choose where Aniyomi will start on that zoomed in page.

 ### Examples